LunarG/VulkanSamples/layers/vk_validation_layer_details.md

  1. For Upcoming Dynamic State overhaul (if approved): If dynamic state value that is consumed is never set prior to consumption, flag an error
  2. For Upcoming Dynamic State overhaul (if approved): If dynamic state that was bound as "static" in current PSO is attempted to be set with vkCmdSet* flag an error
- 3. Need a WSI validation layer(s) to validate correct usage of WSI API.
-One issue that has already come up is correct UsageFlags for WSI SwapChains and SurfaceProperties.
-Tons of other stuff including semaphore and synchronization validation.
- 4. Need to check VkShaderCreateInfo.stage is being set properly (Issue reported by Dan Ginsberg)
+ 3. Need to check VkShaderCreateInfo.stage is being set properly (Issue reported by Dan Ginsberg)